scoobster17/joose-accordion/README.md

 Please see [joose](https://github.com/scoobster17/joose) for the whole component library.

 The package includes basic a basic CSS file (along with source Sass files) to handle the showing and hiding of content as an example.
 No styling has been applied other than simple show/hide.
-You can utilise the existing HTML as per the example, or you can add your own classes / selectors of your choice and customise as you wish, for example to add animations.
+You can utilise the existing HTML/CSS as per the example, or you can add your own classes / selectors of your choice and customise as you wish, for example to add animations.

 ## Installation